May 11, 2024

 SMS Competency Drivers

-The main purpose of the safety training programme is to ensure that personnel at all levels of the organisation maintain their competency to fulfill their roles safely.
+The main purpose of the safety training programme is to ensure that personnel at all levels of the organisation maintain their competency to fulfil their roles safely.

 Safety training should, in particular, consider the safety knowledge derived from hazard identification and risk management processes, and support the fostering of a positive safety culture.